xanmoy/sage/README.md

 ## Usage

-Once Aurora AI is up and running, you can interact with it using natural language input.
-Ask questions, request assistance, or engage in casual conversation, and Aurora AI will respond accordingly.
+Once Sage AI is up and running, you can interact with it using natural language input.
+Ask questions, request assistance, or engage in casual conversation, and Sage AI will respond accordingly.

 ## Support

-If you encounter any issues or have any questions about Aurora AI, please don't hesitate to contact us at [support@example.com].
+If you encounter any issues or have any questions about Sage AI, please don't hesitate to contact us at [support@example.com].
 We're here to help!

 ## Contributing

-We welcome contributions from the community to help enhance and improve Aurora AI.
+We welcome contributions from the community to help enhance and improve Sage AI.
 If you're interested in contributing, please follow our [contribution guidelines](CONTRIBUTING.md).

 ## License

-Aurora AI is licensed under the [MIT License](LICENSE).
+Sage AI is licensed under the [MIT License](LICENSE).

 ## Acknowledgements

-We would like to thank the following individuals and organizations for their contributions to Aurora AI:
+We would like to thank the following individuals and organizations for their contributions to Sage AI:

 - [Next.js](https://nextjs.org/)
 - [Shadcn UI](https://ui.shadcn.com/)